Govt support for businesses struggling with red light setting

-Businesses have to show a 40 per cent drop in seven consecutive days within the six weeks prior to the shift to phase 2 of the Omicron response on February 15.
+"Firms must show a 40 per cent drop in seven consecutive days within the six weeks prior to the shift to Phase 2 of the Omicron response on February 15," Robertson announced at Monday afternoon's post-Cabinet press conference.

+Both Robertson and Prime Minister Jacinda Ardern had said they were monitoring economic activity and referred to the possibility of targeted support.

+Robertson described latest payments as "targeted" but businesses of any type can qualify for the payment if they meet the revenue test.

 Businesses can apply for the first payment from February 28 and payments start from March 1.